bkolosk1/bkolosk1.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: <a href='https://kt.ijs.si/'>Departmant of Knowledge Technologies, Jožef Stefan Institute, Slovenia</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: unknown.png
   image_circular: false # crops the image to make it circular
   address: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p>L39, Dept. of Knowledge Technologies</p>
+    <p>39 Jamova cest</p>
+    <p>Ljubljana, Slovenia 1000</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a Ph.D student at the Jožef Stefan International Postgraduate School.
+My research is focused on the intersection of Natural Language Processing and Learning on Graphs.
+I am keen on exploring how machine learning models perform in low-resource setting for less-represented languages, especially interested in transfer-learning within cross-lingual applications.
+I find the process of transferring acquired knowledge fascinating, and I equally enjoy the act of teaching.

+I am Macedonian, born in Bitola, Macedonia on 8th January 1999.
+I finished my elementray (OU.
+Todor Angelevski) and secondary school (SOU.
+Josip Broz Tito, nautral-mathematics major) in my home town.
+In 2017 I moved to Ljubljana Slovenia to pursue my further studies.
+I got my undergraduate degree from the Faculty of Computer and Information Science of the University of Ljubljana.

+I love talking about science, beer, indie music bands and video games.